RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 To draw a quadrilateral, first click one of the 9 pegs on the grid.
 Click three more pegs to connect the dots, then connect back to the first peg.
 Finally, click the "submit" button to check your shape.

+If you click on a peg in an invalid way such as selecting more than four pegs, or if you submit an invalid quadrilateral, a message will display.

-If your shape is a valid quadrilateral, it will appear on the grid of 16, and the system will note that you found that quadrilateral.
+If your shape is a valid quadrilateral, it will appear on the grid of 16 according to its pre-assigned number.
 The ordering of the quadrilaterals on the grid was chosen arbitrarily, although similar shapes like squares and trapezoids are grouped together.

 Once you have submitted a shape, press the reset button to reset the board and draw a new one.
 Clicking undo will also let you go back from the last peg you clicked.
-If you submit a shape that is congruent to one you already found, the system will let you know.
+If you submit a shape that is congruent to one you already found, a message will display.

 Continue to try and find as many as you can!
 Can you find all 16?